Carmezim/tensorflow/tensorflow/g3doc/api_docs/python/functions_and_classes/shard5/tf.contrib.layers.convolution2d.md

     with "NC".
 *  <b>`num_outputs`</b>: integer, the number of output filters.
-*  <b>`kernel_size`</b>: a sequence of N positive integers specifying the spatial dimensions of of the filters.
+*  <b>`kernel_size`</b>: a sequence of N positive integers specifying the spatial dimensions of the filters.
 Can be a single integer to specify the same value for all spatial dimensions.
 *  <b>`stride`</b>: a sequence of N positive integers specifying the stride at which to compute output.
 Can be a single integer to specify the same value for all